© 2015, QualifiedMortgage.org | This page is copyrighted. Please see our citation guide.

 This is the basic definition of a qualified mortgage, as defined by the Consumer Financial Protection Bureau (CFPB).
-We will update this page continuously as new details emerge, and as we continue to parse though the full text of this act.
-We welcome and encourage corrections, suggestions, and other forms of reader support.
+We will update this page continuously as new details emerge.
+The last update occurred on or about January 1, 2015.
+We welcome and encourage corrections, suggestions, and other forms of reader support to improve this page.